Harry-Rogers/Harry-Rogers/README.md

 - [Awarded EPSRC Funded PhD](https://agriforwards-cdt.blogs.lincoln.ac.uk/cdt-personal/harry-rogers/)

 ## Current Role
-- Postdoctoral Researcher at the University of Oxford, Noble Group at IBME
+- Postdoctoral Researcher at the University of Oxford, Noble Group at the Institute of Biomedical Engineering
-- Working on HAIC systems in medical Imaging
+- Working on Human-AI Collaboration systems in medical Imaging

 ## Selected Publications